 The Roger Williams University Law Review is a student-run organization that publishes three journals of legal scholarship each academic year.
 The Law Review is run by a board of student editors from the Roger Williams University School of Law, who are responsible for content, timely publication, and all other organizational decisions.

 The Law Review publishes three issues throughout the academic year.
 The Winter issue is devoted to topics with a national focus.
 The Spring issue revolves around topics germane to the Rhode Island legal landscape, including a survey of new Rhode Island law, and includes student reviews of recent legislative enactments, as well as an analysis of significant Rhode Island Supreme Court opinions.
 As the only law review in the state, the Law Review is uniquely qualified to publish scholarship in this field.
 Additionally, each year the Law Review publishes an issue featuring articles from academic symposia at the Law School.

 Ultimately, the Law Review is committed to promoting and enabling both honest and full discussion of legally significant topics.
-Editions incorporate a comprehensive range of articles and essays from professors, judges, and practitioners.
-In addition, the Law Review displays student work in the form of articles and notes.
+Editions incorporate a comprehensive range of Articles and essays from professors, judges, and practitioners.
+In addition, the Law Review displays student work in the form of Comments and Notes.
 Second-year students also write the survey of Rhode Island law, a section that has become a resource for local practitioners in the state.

 For more information, contact us.